Skip to main content

 πŸ”‘How can I protect my family contacts?
 Family contacts may take prophylactic Acyclovir therapy.

 πŸ”‘What is the drug of choice for chickenpox?
-Acyclovir.
+Acyclovir/Valacyclovir

 πŸ”‘Then why do we treat chickenpox?
 Acyclovir helps reduce the number of vesicles, scarring, and complications such as pneumonia and meningitis.